wendlers/mpfshell/README.md

 # mpfshell
 2016-06-03, sw@kaltpost.de

-A simple shell based file explorerfor ESP8266 and WiPy [Micropython](https://github.com/micropython/micropython) based devices.
+A simple shell based file explorer for ESP8266 and WiPy [Micropython](https://github.com/micropython/micropython) based devices.

-The shell is a "quick" solution for up/downloading files to the ESP8266  and WiPy port of MP over the serial line.
+The shell is a "quick" solution for up/downloading files to the ESP8266 (over serial line) and WiPy (serial line and telnet) port of MP.
 It basically offers commands to list and upload/download files on the flash FS of the device.

-All files are transferred in binary mode, and thus it should be possible to also upload precompiled code (.mpy) too.
+All files are transferred in binary mode, and thus it should be possible to also upload pre-compiled code (.mpy) too.

 __Note__: The software is tested on Ubunto 16.04 LTS.